sts10/tidy/readme.markdown

 -   `tidy -I -o new_list.txt inputted_word_list.txt` Using the `-I` flag removes any words with integers from the list.
 For example, "hello1" would be removed from the list.

+-   `tidy -AAA -I -o new_list.txt inputted_word_list.txt` Adding `-AAA` prints some information about the created list to the terminal.

 -   `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive, so you may want to run it through tidy using the -l flag before using it.
 (You can find [a list of bad words here](https://code.google.com/archive/p/badwordslist/downloads).)

 -   `tidy -l -o new_list.txt -a approved_words.txt inputted_word_list.txt` Similar to above, but ensures that only words in the approved_words.txt file make it on to the final list that is printed to new_list.txt.
 The approved list is case sensitive.
 (On Mac and some Linux distributions, `/usr/share/dict/words` should contain a list of words for spellcheck purposes.)